IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/special-functions-and-types.md

 ## `IsString` Instances

-[`IsString`](https://hackage.haskell.org/package/base/docs/Data-String.html#t:IsString) is a type class from `base`, and can be used along with the `OverloadedString` language extension to convert string literals to types other than `String`.
+[`IsString`](https://hackage.haskell.org/package/base/docs/Data-String.html#t:IsString) is a type class from `base`, and can be used along with the `OverloadedStrings` language extension to convert string literals to types other than `String`.

 Most `IsString` instances are unsupported by the Plutus Tx compiler, other than a few special cases.
 At present, it provides support for `BuiltinString` and `BuiltinByteString`, with the caveat that the `fromString` method must be applied to a string literal.